North Mississippi Health Services, MSDH and HHS partner to expand access to monoclonal antibody therapy to treat COVID-19 patients

 To be eligible for mAbs treatment, patients must meet the Emergency Use Authorization (EUA) definition of high risk.
 Same-day COVID-19 tests can be performed, followed by a telemedicine visit for evaluation and qualification for therapy.
 The mAb treatment can take from 20 to 70 minutes, with an observation time afterward.
-There is no cost to the patient and treatment is offered regardless of immigration status or health insurance.

 North Mississippi Health Services